allefr/eyebert/README.md

 before and after connecting the USB port of the tester to the computer; after connecting the tester, a new port is displayed.
 On MacOs, it is usually in the form `/dev/tty.usbmodem142101`.

 On Windows, after making sure the correct driver is installed (check Spectronix website), the serial port is detected as a `COM` port, e.g. `COM3`.
 The Device Manager can be used to see what number is assigned.

-### Running the Python package

-The python package can either be used standalone, or imported.

 #### Run Standalone